-Inflate the tire to the recommended inflation pressure using the pressure gauge (3).
+Inflate the tire to the recommended inflation pressure using the pressure gauge (8).
 The recommended inflation pressure can be found on the Tire and Loading Information label.
-See Tire Pressure on page 10-47.
+See Tire Pressure \$ 270.

-The pressure gauge (3) may read higher than the actual tire pressure while the compressor is on.
-Turn the compressor off to get an accurate reading.
+The pressure gauge (8) may read higher than the actual tire pressure while the compressor is on.
+Turn the compressor off to get an accurate pressure reading.
 The compressor may be turned on/off until the correct pressure is reached.

-If you inflate the tire higher than the recommended pressure you can adjust the excess pressure by pressing the pressure deflation button (4), if equipped, until the proper pressure reading is reached.
-This option is only functional when using the air only hose (7).
+If the recommended pressure cannot be reached after approximately 25 minutes, the vehicle should not be driven farther.
+The tire is too severely damaged and the tire sealant and compressor kit cannot inflate the tire.
+Remove the power plug from the accessory power outlet and unscrew the inflating hose from the tire valve.
+See Roadside Assistance Program $\Leftrightarrow$ 337.

-- Press the on/off button (2) to turn the tire sealant and compressor kit off. - Be careful while handling the tire sealant and compressor kit as it could be warm after usage. - Unplug the power plug (8) from the accessory power outlet in the vehicle. - Disconnect the air only hose from the tire valve stem by turning it counterclockwise, and replace the tire valve stem cap. - Replace the air only hose (7) and the power plug (8) and cord back in their original locations. - Place the equipment in the original storage location in the vehicle.
+10. Press the on/off button (5) to turn the tire sealant and compressor kit off.

+Be careful while handling the compressor as it could be warm after usage.

+11. Unplug the power plug (9) from the accessory power outlet in the vehicle.

+- 12. Turn the air only hose (10) counterclockwise to remove it from the tire valve stem. - 13.
+Replace the tire valve stem cap. - 14.
+Return the air only hose (10) and power plug (9) back to their original storage location. - 15.
+Return the equipment to its original storage location in the vehicle.

-The tire sealant and compressor kit has an accessory adapter located in a compartment on the bottom of its housing that may be used to inflate air mattresses, balls, etc.
+The tire sealant and compressor kit has accessory adapters located in a compartment on the bottom of its housing that can be used to inflate air mattresses, balls, etc.